top of page

 What I do

-As a geographer, I value a distinct form of spatial thinking, conceptualising urban landscapes as complex assemblages of social, cultural, economic, political, and physical structures.
+As a geographer, my methods are informed by a distinct form of spatial thinking, conceptualising urban landscapes as complex assemblages of social, cultural, economic, political, and physical structures.

-I have experience working in academic research at the University of Melbourne and consultancy, having spent the last three years at Ethos Urban, an urban solutions firm.
+I have experience working in academic research at the University of Melbourne and in urban solutions consultancy.
+My speciality is bridging the gap between theory and actionable strategy, focused on progressive outcomes.

 Skills